-CRNI's network of over 600 editorial and social cartoonists throughout the world monitors these threats to editorial cartoonists and their families.
-When threats do develop, CRNI and our network activate campaigns to raise awareness and public pressure that push back against these threats.
+CRNI's network of over hundreds of editorial and social cartoonists from over 50 countries diligently monitors threats to editorial cartoonists and their families.
+Identifying threats to a cartoonist, CRNI facilitates the most appropriate campaign to raise awareness and generates public pressure to push back against these threats.

 Cartoon by Nikahang "Nik" Kowsar, Nikahang.blogspot.com

 CRNI is a nonpartisan organization.
-As such, we do not take a position on any cartoonist's political opinions.
-We simply stand for the rights of an individual to have and to express opinions, and for your right to enjoy the artwork expressing those opinions.
+We do not take a position on the political opinions of cartoonists.
+We simply stand for the rights of an individual to have and to express opinions, and for your right to enjoy the artwork and message expressing those opinions.
 We offer our help to any endangered cartoonist as long as he or she does not advocate hate or violence.

-Collaborates with imperiled cartoonists to mount campaigns explaining their jeopardy or persecution to diplomats, heads of state, ministries, other free expression organizations, civil society organizations and the public at large;
+CRNI collaborates with endangered cartoonists to mount public campaigns illustrating their jeopardy or persecution to the public at large, to diplomats, heads of state, ministries, and to other organizations that promote free expression;

-Strengthens the capacity of editorial cartoonists to inform the public about political and social issues;
+CRNI strengthens the capacity of editorial cartoonists to inform the public about political and social issues; by keeping them working and protected despite the attacks of would be censors.

-Educates the public about the unique powers of editorial cartoonists to communicate complex issues to broad audiences;
+CRNI educates the public about the unique power of the editorial cartoon to communicate complex issues to broad audiences through workshops and public exhibits.

-CRNI maintains this website with links to affiliates in Africa, Asia, Eastern Europe and Latin America.
+CRNI maintains a comprehensive website with links to affiliates in Africa, Asia, Eastern Europe and Latin America.

 CRNI develops and implements workshops on cartooning, free speech, legal rights, defensive lifestyle tips and organizing associations of cartoonists.